daredoole/RNS850-LAN-Setup/README.md

-# RNS-850 LAN Setup (Modified)
+# RNS-850 LAN Setup

-This repository contains a modified version of the LAN setup scripts, specifically tailored for the RNS-850 platform.
+This repository contains a modified version of the MMI3G LAN setup scripts by DrGer, specifically tailored for the RNS-850 platform.

 ## Purpose
 - This version is **not compatible** with MMI3G or other hardware.